grafana/tempo/docs/tempo/website/api_docs/_index.md

 ```

 The URL query parameters support the following values:
 - `tags = (logfmt)`: logfmt encoding of any span-level or process-level attributes to filter on.
 The value is matched as a case-insensitive substring.
-Key-value pairs are separated by spaces, if a value contains a space it should wrapped in double quotes.
+Key-value pairs are separated by spaces.
+If a value contains a space, it should be enclosed within double quotes.
 - `minDuration = (go duration value)`
   Optional.
 Find traces with at least this duration.
 Duration values are of the form `10s` for 10 seconds, `100ms`, `30m`, etc.
 - `maxDuration = (go duration value)`